JHNUL/home-server-apps/homeserver-parent/message-server/README.md

 - Maven 3.9.x
 - Docker and docker-compose

+In `homeserver-parent/docker`:
+- copy the `db.env.example` file as `db.env` and set the database username and password.
+- copy the `liquibase.env.example` file as `liquibase.env` and set the same database username and password as above.

 ## Developing

 Start the environment with docker compose at the root of the project
 ```shell
 docker compose -f docker/docker-compose.yml up -d
 ```

-Which exposes the following services:
+This exposes the following services:
 - Postgres database
-- mosquitto MQTT-broker
+- Mosquitto MQTT-broker

-Check the port numbers and credentials from the docker compose file.
+Check the port numbers from the docker compose file.

 To shut it down cleanly, run
 ```shell